MEET THE TEAM

 POSTDOCTORAL ASSOCIATE

 Dr. Castro has a bachelor degree in Biomedicine with a M.Sc. in Biochemistry and Immunology from the Federal University of Minas Gerais (Brazil), and a Ph.D. in Immunology from the University of São Paulo (Brazil).
-Over the past 13 years, she gained extensive experience in immunology of infectious diseases and vaccinology.
+Over the past 13 years, she gained extensive experience in immunology of infectious diseases and vaccinology, being named to Forbes Under 30 Brazil in 2023.
 During her master's, she worked on developing a vaccine against Chagas’ disease, and in her Ph.D., she designed and developed a COVID-19 vaccine.
 In both projects, she took the lead in all stages of vaccine development, from design to preclinical trials in animal models.
 Her main research interests include understanding the mechanisms of action of vaccines and how to improve their efficacy.
 Outside the lab, she enjoys spending time with friends, sports, hiking and concerts.

 JULIA CASTRO, Ph.D.